So, for animals, what is identity – what is constant, what is security, 'what am I?'.

 And in the same way as : how we sense the world, determines how we we understand it and ourselves, – an animals sensory abilities, determines their understanding, their relationship with, and their feeling of identity in the world.

-An animals experience of focusing must result in a feeling similar to ours –, of being an active subject doing things to objects.
+An animals experience of focusing must result in a feeling similar to ours – of being an active subject doing something to, with, or at an object.

-But throughout evolution, going broadband has been their natural way to switch off, stop doing everything and be still and receptive for a moment.
+But throughout evolution, the panoramic mode has been their natural way to switch off, stop doing everything and be still and receptive for a moment.
 It evolved because it is the most direct connection with the outside world.
 And for animals, this is indirectly a constant reminder of how it feels to be still inside, now, and connected with everything around them.

 So i believe, in the few moments animals have, when they can just doze and don't need to fight for survival, they are far more practised than we are, and much more able to turn off and just be, and feel their bodies warmth and reality.
 It's a habit, an habitual rut which animals have.
 And this inner sense of contentment, self sufficiency in their own bodies, gives them an underlying background sense of peace in and with the world.

-This is obviously all only guesswork, based on my personal experiences ... highly unscientific.
-But to go broadband it's necessary to turn off any focused wanting at will, and this ability becomes habitual, an ability to shut down abstract thought, even when the thought seems very important.
+This is obviously all only guesswork, ... but to go broadband (sense the panorama), it's necessary to turn off any focused wanting at will, and this ability becomes habitual, an ability to shut down abstract thought, even when the thought is important.
 And this ability, can be used to stop any narrow minded concentration and thus avoid the human frailty of vicious circles and obsessions.

 This all suggests animals have an ego identity based in their individual internal bodies; a state of integration and connection with the world outside; and a social sense of bonding and belonging, far deeper than our human ideas on social confirmation.
 It's all very different to how humans sense their self-identity and the world around them.